 The default value for this parameter is 2.

 You can define a minimum intensity value (given as relative intensity between 0 and 999)

 for peaks to be correlated.
 Only peaks whose relative intensity is larger than this value will be

-correlated and hence be taken into account in the FoM calculation (i.e. phase identification).
+correlated and hence be taken into account in the FoM calculation (i.e. qualitative phase analysis).